-- 1 Simultaneously, press the hotkeys (by default, cm and shift) along with to enter configuration mode. - 3 Now enter your new password, within the following constraints: - Passwords are NOT case sensitive, - Passwords may be any length from one character to a maximum of forty characters, - The following keys may NOT be used: Ctrl, Att, Shift, or - 4 When you have entered the password, press to signal its completion. - 5 Press once more to exit configuration mode.
+- 1 Simultaneously, press the hotkeys (by default, cm and sm) along with to enter configuration mode. - 2 Press P followed by 2. - 3 Now enter your new password, within the following constraints: - Passwords are NOT case sensitive, - Passwords may be any length from one character to a maximum of forty characters, - The following keys may NOT be used: [Ctr], [Att, [Shift], or] - 4 When you have entered the password, press \Box to signal its completion. - 5 Press \square once more to exit configuration mode.